 Relativity of Significance

 For this essay, I have chosen Brady McLaughlin.
 Mr. McLaughlin is the CEO and co-founder of GoRescue Brands Inc. He went to the University of South Alabama, as well; he later attended UAB and Faulkner State Community College at the same time.
-Mr. Mclaughlin stated, “my goal was to get out of college as quickly as possible.”
+Mr. McLaughlin stated, “my goal was to get out of college as quickly as possible.”
 Mr. McLaughlin has worked in many fields, including law enforcement and public safety, as a police chief and firefighter.
 He was an undergraduate professor at Troy University, teaching three and four-hundred-level courses on Foundations of Emergency Management, Criminal Justice, and Terrorism And Homeland Security.
 Brady McLaughlin has four children and a wife that he continually balances with his career and hobbies.
 This balance was one of the first reasons I considered Brady McLaughlin.
 As an entrepreneur and a family man, Mr. Mclaughlin seemed to be the perfect interviewee.
 Someone that is in a position I wish to see myself in.
 A position where every choice you make has lasting significance.

 Brady McLaughlin’s college career started at the University of South Alabama, where he took EMT courses.
 Mr. McLaughlin then attended UAB and spent his summers at Faulkner State Community College for his undergraduate degree.
 During our interview, he discussed how he went from “having zero credits in high school to having one-hundred twenty credits and graduating in about two years and nine months.”
 Mr. McLaughlin wanted to get out of school as fast as possible.
 He dedicated his time and effort solely to his future, yet he stated that “academics did not prepare me at all.”
 He also acknowledged that “high school was harder than college, college was harder than grad school, and grad school was harder than real life.”
-Mr. McLaughlin told me that things outside of the classroom in college are what prepared him for real life.
-Such as when he was a Residential Advisor at the University of South Alabama.
+Mr. McLaughlin told me that things outside of the classroom in college are what prepared him for real life, such as when he was a Residential Advisor at the University of South Alabama.
 College taught him how to communicate formally, but his “real life” skills are attributed to the communities and people he engaged with on campus.

 Brady McLaughlin may not have found significance in college, but college gave Mr. McLaughlin the tools for success in a career he found to be significant.
 Without further education, Mr. McLaughlin may not have met his wife, he could have never realized the possibility of entrepreneurship, and he may not have found his passion for saving lives.
 GoRescue was founded on the question… How can we save more lives?
 As a 911 Dispatcher, Police Chief, firefighter, Private Eye Investigator, and registered EMT, Brady Mclaughlin determined that the best way to save lives was to make every person a lifesaver.
 He and the people of GoRescue Brands Inc. have realized this idea by holding CPR training courses, AED training courses, and AEDs themselves to schools, hospitals, and hotels.
 (AED Definition).
 Brady McLaughlin has found significance for himself and others that benefit from his products across the United States.